Hem-Bad/wwPDB_python_coding_standards/README.md

 If you don't have GPG set up on your machine, you can either omit the `--sign` argument, or ask a colleague to create the distribution file and upload it for you.
 Having signed packages on PyPi shows users of your module that it hasn't been tampered with and is highly recommended.

+Twine documentation is located [here](https://github.com/pypa/twine).